armory/docs/content/en/docs/installation/guide/install-on-aks.md

 * Expose the spin-gate (API) Kubernetes service on some URL endpoint
 * Update Armory (via Halyard) to be aware of the new endpoints

-We're going to install the NGINX ingress controller on aks because of these limitations of the built-in aks Ingress controller:
+We're going to install the NGINX ingress controller on AKS because of these limitations of the built-in aks Ingress controller:

 * It only exposes NodePort services
 * It only exposes services that respond with an `HTTP 200` to a `GET` on `/` or have a `readinessProbe` configured